 When I first walked into the old fashioned coffeehouse Gerbeaud, I crashed a film scene.
 Seriously.
 It was only after I got politely kicked out of this particular part of the cafe that I read the sign “Filming, do not enter this salon”.
 In my defense: The doors were wide open from the outside.

-On second thought … she looked so much like she belonged there that I was sure she was Hungarian – going to the coffeehouse every Friday morning to meet with one of her oldest friends who had only recently returned to Budapest.
+She looked so much like she belonged there that I was sure she was Hungarian – going to the coffeehouse every Friday morning to meet with one of her oldest friends who had only recently relocated to Budapest.

 But no, Maura hails from Italy :)

 Jonathan washed my hands and in return he let me take his photograph.

 We met right on the shopping street Váci u. in the heart of Budapest: I thought he offered me something to eat and it turned out to be a piece of soap.